Skip to content

 Is True HEPA an official certification?

-No. The phrase is not a separate legal grade or certification.
-It is generally used to mean the filter meets the 99.97 percent at 0.3 micron level set by the U.S. Department of Energy for HEPA media.
-It only means something when the seller backs it with a specific capture rate and particle size.
+No. The phrase is not a separate legal grade or certification you can rely on.
+Sellers generally use it to mean the filter meets the 99.97 percent at 0.3 micron level the U.S. Department of Energy sets for HEPA media.
+It only means something to you when the seller backs it with a specific capture rate and particle size, so look for those two numbers before you trust the words.

 Is H13 better than True HEPA?

-They are in the same neighborhood.
-H13 from the EN 1822 standard captures about 99.95 percent at the most penetrating particle size, roughly the level people mean by True HEPA.
-H14 is higher at about 99.995 percent.
-The grade describes the media on a test bench, not how much air the finished machine moves or whether it is sealed.
+They sit in the same neighborhood, so do not overthink it.
+H13 from the EN 1822 standard catches about 99.95 percent at the hardest-to-grab particle size, roughly what people mean by True HEPA.
+H14 is a notch higher at about 99.995 percent.
+Either way, the grade only describes the media on a test bench, not how much air the finished machine moves or whether it is sealed, so check those too.

 What does HEPA-type actually mean?

-It has no defined efficiency standard.
-There is no minimum capture rate a filter must hit to be called HEPA-type or HEPA-like.
-The terms suggest the filter behaves somewhat like a true HEPA filter without meeting the 99.97 percent at 0.3 micron bar, and the real capture rate is usually not published.
+Honestly, not much.
+There is no defined efficiency standard and no minimum capture rate a filter has to hit to be called HEPA-type or HEPA-like.
+The terms just suggest the filter acts somewhat like a true HEPA filter without actually meeting the 99.97 percent at 0.3 micron bar, and the real capture rate is usually left off the box.
+Read it as a softer claim than it looks.

 Why does a sealed system matter if the filter is good?

-Because air that leaks around the filter leaves the machine uncleaned.
-The EPA notes that air bypassing a poorly fitted filter frame can substantially reduce real world effectiveness.
-A high grade filter with edge leakage can underperform a lesser filter in a well sealed unit.
+Because any air that leaks around the filter leaves the machine uncleaned, however good the media is.
+The EPA notes that air slipping past a poorly fitted filter frame can knock down real-world effectiveness by a meaningful amount.
+So a high-grade filter with leaky edges can lose to a lesser filter in a well-sealed unit.
+The seal is part of the performance, not a detail.

 Does a HEPA filter remove odors and gases?

 Not on its own.
-HEPA media is designed to trap particles, not gases, fumes, or smells.
-Removing those requires a different medium such as activated carbon.
-A HEPA claim should not be read as a claim about odors or volatile organic compounds.
+HEPA media is built to trap particles, not gases, fumes, or smells.
+To take those out you need a different material such as activated carbon.
+So when you see a HEPA claim, do not read it as a promise about odors or the fumes called volatile organic compounds: it is telling you about particles only.

 Sources